SQL-Exchange: Transforming SQL Queries Across Domains: Evaluation

-Each change is labeled as a deletion, insertion, or mutation, and may match multiple buckets simultaneously.
-For instance, editing a fragment like \textsf{JOIN ...
-WHERE ...
-IN (SELECT ...)} could trigger all three of \textsf{JOIN}, \textsf{COND}, and \textsf{SUBQUERY}.

-Figure~\ref{fig:structure-diff-all} presents the distribution of these structural changes across both the BIRD and SPIDER datasets for two LLMs: Gemini-1.5-flash and GPT-4o-mini.
-Deletions dominate across all categories, followed by insertions and fewer mutations.
-This trend suggests that LLMs often simplify queries by removing joins, filters, or modifiers that do not directly align with the target schema.
+Figure~\ref{fig:structure-diff-all} presents the distribution of these edits for Gemini-1.5-flash and GPT-4o-mini on BIRD and SPIDER.
+Deletions dominate, followed by insertions and fewer mutations.
+This trend suggests that when LLMs modify query structure, they often simplify queries by removing joins, filters, or modifiers that do not directly align with the target schema.

 We observe that the majority of structural edits occur in the \textsf{JOIN} and \textsf{COND} buckets.
 These include deletions of unnecessary joins or filters and mutations that generalize conditions (e.g., transforming `=` to `LIKE`).
 While the model frequently simplifies joins, it also introduces conditions or filters to adapt queries to the target schemas.
 Gemini tends to perform more insertions in \textsf{FUNC\_OTHER}, \textsf{AGG\_FUNC}, and \textsf{SUBQUERY}, such as adding \textsf{STRFTIME()}, \textsf{LENGTH()}, or \textsf{COUNT()} to improve compatibility with target schema semantics.
 Similar patterns are observed in GPT-4o-mini mappings, though Gemini tends to perform more structural substitutions involving functions and aggregations.